 (The All Compelling)

-Al-Jabbar (in arabic: ٱلْجَبَّارُ) means the highest, whatever he decrees will come to pass without fail.
+Al-Jabbar (in Arabic: ٱلْجَبَّارُ), there are several accepted meanings to this name.
+The most often quoted is The Compeller.
+He implements His decree without any opposition.
+There is no one that prevails over Him.
+The other interpretation is the repairer.
 He restores all of creation.
-He heals the broken hearted, binds their wounds, brings comfort to the weak.
-He compels each and everything to his divine will but is never Himself compelled.
+He heals the broken-hearted, binds their wounds, and brings comfort to the weak.
+He compels each and everything to His divine will but is never Himself compelled.

-From the root j-b-r which has the following classical Arabic connotations: to restore something to sound, right or good state to bring back to normal, reform to benefit, to confer a benefit to be supreme, high, above all of creation to be compelling, irresistible.
+From the root jim-ba-ra (ج ب ر), which has the following classical Arabic connotations: to restore something to sound, right or good state to bring back to normal, reform to benefit, to confer a benefit to be supreme, high, above all of creation to be compelling, irresistible.

 "He is Allah, other than whom there is no deity, the Sovereign, the Pure, the Perfection, the Bestower of Faith, the Overseer, the Exalted in Might, the Compeller, the Superior.
-Exalted is Allah above whatever they associate with Him."
-(59:23)
+Exalted is Allah above whatever they associate with Him." — (Qur'an 59:23)

-There are many other verses which we can refer to which help us understand the meaning of al-Jabbar.
+There are other verses that we can examine which helps us understand what it means to be Al-Jabbar.
 For example, in Surah Insan verse 30, "And you do not will except that Allah wills.
 Indeed, Allah is ever Knowing and Wise."
-Allah is the one who compels meaning we don't get to choose where we're born, who are parents are, our characteristics, our physical traits, or unique quirks that make us, us.
-We don't fully understand the intricacies of our anatomy, the beating of the heart, the firing of our nerves, the conception of a new baby.
-All these details of perfection which we're unaware of is because Allah سُبْحَٰنَهُۥ وَتَعَٰلَىٰ has compelled it to be that way.
-In Surah Yaseen, "His command is only when He intends a thing that He says to it, “Be,” and it is."
-(36:82)
+Allah is the one who compels us.
+We don't get to choose where we're born, who our parents are, our physical traits, or the quirks that make us uniquely us.
+We don't fully understand the intricacies of our anatomy, the beating of the heart, the firing of our nerves, and the conception of a new baby.
+All these details of perfection which we're unaware of are because Allah سُبْحَٰنَهُۥ وَتَعَٰلَىٰ has compelled it to be that way.
+In Surah Yaseen, "His command is only when He intends a thing that He says to it, 'Be,' and it is."
+(Qur'an 36:82)

-Once we come to know al-Jabbar we are subdued.
-We can no longer believe in our superiority if we see any kind of worldly success.
-We understand that He is the one who had elevated our rank.
-He benefits his creation, but needs no benefitting himself.
-This name can be a reminder to not enflate your ego, to avoid self-aggrandizement, "Thus does Allah seal over every heart [belonging to] an arrogant tyrant."
+When we come to know Al-Jabbar, we realize Allah سُبْحَٰنَهُۥ وَتَعَٰلَىٰ as having extreme power, supremacy, strength over all His creation.
+Imam Al-Ghazali says, "praised and exalted - for He compels each thing and nothing compels Him, and He has no competitor on either score."
+In coming to realize this, we are subdued.
+We can no longer believe in our superiority.
+We understand that He is the one who elevated our rank.
+He benefits His creation but needs no benefitting Himself.
+This name can be a reminder not to inflate your ego and to avoid self-aggrandizement, "Thus does Allah seal over every heart [belonging to] an arrogant tyrant."
 (Qur'an 40:35)

-In another narration from Hudhaifah: He prayed with the Messenger of Allah (ﷺ) one night and he heard him say when he said the takbir: "Allahu Akbara dhal-jabaruti wal-malakuti wal-kibriya'i wal-'azamah (Allah is Most Great, the One Who has all power, sovereignty, magnificence and might.)"
-When bowing he would say: "Subhana Rabbial-'Azim (Glory be to my Lord Almighty)."
-When he raised his head from bowing he would say: "Lirabbil-hamd, Lirabbil-hamd (To my Lord be praise, to my Lord be praise)."
-And when he prostrated (he said): "Subhana Rabbial-A'la (Glory be to my Lord Most High)."
+In another narration from Hudhaifah: He prayed with the Messenger of Allah (ﷺ) one night, and he heard him say when he said the Takbir: "Allahu Akbara dhal-jabaruti wal-malakuti wal-kibriya'i wal-'azamah (Allah is Most Great, the One Who has all power, sovereignty, magnificence and might)."
+When bowing, he would say: "Subhana Rabbiyal-'Azim (Glory be to my Lord Almighty)."
+When he raised his head from bowing, he would say: "Lirabbil-hamd, Lirabbil-hamd (To my Lord be praise, to my Lord be praise)."
+And when he prostrated (he said): "Subhana Rabbiyal-A'la (Glory be to my Lord Most High)."
 And between the two prostrations (he said): "Rabbighfirli, Rabbighfirli (Lord forgive me, Lord forgive me)."
-His standing, his bowing, when he raised his head from bowing, his prostration and the time between the two prostrations, were almost the same.
+His standing, his bowing, when he raised his head from bowing, his prostration, and the time between the two prostrations were almost the same.